Fields and Equations of Classical Mechanics for Quantum Mechanics: Extended Bohmian Mechanics p4242

 We take this opportunity to obtain the continuity equation under two special conditions:

-and the last equation is the Laplace equation.
-This equation might be worth considering for the angular momentum part of hydrogen atom, where this Laplace equation is satisfied.
-The rule for taking the logarithm of a dimensioned quantity, as in $\ln\dens$, is given in the second paragraph of the next section.
+These equations are the Poisson and Laplace equations, respectively.
+A rule for taking the logarithm of a dimensioned quantity, as in $\ln\dens$, is given in the second paragraph of the next section.
+Note that the equation $\nabla\dens\cdot\nabla\bar{S} = \mathbf{0}$ is equivalent to the two velocity fields being orthogonal, i.e., $\bv_i\cdot\bu_i = \mathbf{0}$, and this can be verified by examining the definitions of the two velocity fields, Eq.~(\ref{p4720}) and (\ref{p3312}).

-\section{Momentum potentials and the kinetic energy fields\zlabel{2370}}
+\section{Momentum Potentials and the Kinetic Energy Fields\zlabel{2370}}

-In this section, we give definitions for two momentums, and these definitions are shown give the same two functions as the previous sections, where one of the momentums uses the down-hill velocity choice $\bu_-$.
-The two momentums also yield two kinetic energies.
-To reduce clutter in the derivation, we begin with a one-body state.